MicrosoftDocs/dynamics365smb-docs/business-central/fa-analytics-overview.md

 - Total Asset Turnover
 - Return on Assets

-## Using financial reporting to produce financial statements and KPIs (related to fixed assets)
+## Use financial reporting to produce financial statements and KPIs related to fixed assets

 The **Financial Reporting** feature gives you insights into the financial data shown on your chart of accounts (COA).
 You can set up financial reports to analyze figures in general ledger (G/L) accounts, and compare general ledger entries with budget entries.
-Specifically for asset management, you can setup financial reports on the general ledger (G/L) accounts that you use for tracking fixed assets postings.
+Specifically for asset management, you can set up financial reports on the general ledger (G/L) accounts that you use to track fixed assets postings.

 Dimensions play an important role in business intelligence.
 A dimension is data that you can add to an entry as a parameter.
-Dimensions let you group entries that have similar characteristics, such as customers, regions, products, and salesperson, and easily retrieve these groups for analysis.
+Dimensions let you group entries that have similar characteristics, such as customers, products, and salesperson, and easily retrieve these groups for analysis.
 Among other purposes, you use dimensions when you define analysis views and create financial reports.
 Learn more at [Work with Dimensions](finance-dimensions.md).

-For more information, see [Prepare Financial Reports with Financial Data and Account Categories](bi-how-work-account-schedule.md).
+To learn more about financial reporting, go to [Prepare Financial Reports with Financial Data and Account Categories](bi-how-work-account-schedule.md).

 ## Finance reporting across business units or legal entities (related to fixed assets)

 Some organizations use [!INCLUDE [prod_short](includes/prod_short.md)] in multiple business units or legal entities.
-Others use [!INCLUDE [prod_short](includes/prod_short.md)] in subsidiaries that must report into parent organizations. [!INCLUDE [prod_short](includes/prod_short.md)] gives accountants tools that help them transfer general ledger entries from two or more companies (subsidiaries) into a consolidated company.
+Others use [!INCLUDE [prod_short](includes/prod_short.md)] in subsidiaries report to parent organizations. [!INCLUDE [prod_short](includes/prod_short.md)] gives accountants tools that help them transfer general ledger entries from two or more companies (subsidiaries) into a consolidated company.
 Specifically for asset management, you might want to consolidate general ledger entries for your fixed assets accounts to be able to track fixed assets KPIs across business units or legal entities.

 To learn more, go to [Company consolidation](finance-consolidated-company-reporting.md).

 ## Ad-hoc analysis of fixed assets data